thao97py/assignment1_demo/readme.txt

-This is my readme.txt file
+This is my readme.txt file.
+Hello Dojo.
+Adding a new line